dhyey29/Coursera_getting_and_cleaning_data_project/README.md

 # Getting and Cleaning Data Course Project

 This is the course project for Coursera's Getting and Cleaning Data Course provided by John Hopkins University.
-The `Codebook.md` file, describes each variable in the `tidy_data.txt` and provides explanation with how the `data_cleaning.R` script works.
-The `data_cleaning.R` script, performs the following tasks:
+The `Codebook.md` file, describes each variable in the `tidy_data.txt` and provides explanation with how the `run_analysis.R` script works.
+The `run_analysis.R` script, performs the following tasks:

  1. Downloads the project's dataset files if not already available in the working directory.
  2. Combines the train and test dataset.